MileHacker Logo

 Geographical Context

 Jinhua sits in the central part of Zhejiang province, positioned within the middle reaches of the Wujiang River basin.
 This inland city does not have direct access to the sea, yet its river system connects it to broader regional waterways.
-The landscape around Jinhua is diverse, featuring plains along the river, rolling hills, and mountainous areas, specifically to the east and south.
+The landscape around Jinhua is diverse, featuring plains alongside the river, rolling hills, and mountainous areas, specifically to the east and south.
 These varied terrains contribute to the region's diverse ecosystems and present diverse scenic opportunities.

 Historical Significance